 The successful bidder must deliver the balance of the sales price to the Committee about a month after court approval in return for a Committee Deed.
 The sale is “as is” and is not subject to any financing contingency.
 Such a sale is subject to outstanding taxes and prior liens.
 Failure to come up with the balance of the sales price may result in forfeiture of the deposit.
 The court’s judgment usually contains an order of possession once title vests in the high bidder, but an application for ejectment or an eviction action sometimes have to be instituted upon acquiring title to the property.

 Assuming a high enough sales price, after the proceeds have been deposited with the court the plaintiff files a Motion for Supplemental Judgment and upon court approval is paid by the clerk its updated debt plus its costs and fees, including the Committee fees and expenses.
-Any excess on hand is then available for subsequent lienors, or to the owner to apply for payment by way of Motions for Further Supplemental Judgment.
+Any excess on hand is then available for subsequent lienors, or to the former owner to apply for payment by way of Motions for Further Supplemental Judgment.

 If the plaintiff is the high bidder, (usually after bidding its debt) upon court approval of the sale (and waiting out the twenty-one (21) day appeal period) it becomes the title owner and a deficiency judgment may be possible, by way of a subsequent motion.